 So, segment your list according to their preferences.
 Then you can work on more personalized plans development.

-Where is the potential customer in your sales funnel?
+Where is the prospective customer in your sales funnel?

 Finding where a potential customer is in your sales funnel can help you tailor your sales approach and messaging to meet their needs better.
 Remember that you will use different sales approaches for different stages of your sales funnel.